tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 fancy database, querying that database, maybe serializing the output as CSV, and then doing something pretty with the resulting data.

+### Lesson XXX: Development practices
+This stuff will be quite helpful in the projects, and people don't usually teach this in school.
+Students don't have to follow these processes diligently, but it's nice to know about them.

+* Test-driven development
+* Documentation-driven development
+* Behavior-driven development
+* Agile

+I'd want to read more about these too.

 ### Lesson XXX: The shell and dotfiles
 I would talk about some shell concepts.